 - Convert new leads into customers

-- Track your conversion rate, revenue per subscriber, and ROI with Drip’s native Conversion Tracking
+- Track your conversion rate, revenue per person, and ROI with Drip’s native Conversion Tracking

 Here’s how to sync your lead forms with Drip.